 Body Shop in Frederick, MD

 Car maintenance is about more than just the mechanical aspects of a vehicle.
-There is also the exterior to care for, and, most importantly, the paint.
+There is also the exterior to care for.
+Many owners do not know how to care for their car’s paint.

 Damage to the paint of the car can make a cherished vehicle unsightly, and even lead to rust.
 Even worse, it can cost you a lot of time to buff out impurities or repaint the car.